imaxs/EasyJection/README.md

 ## 🎲 Examples ##
 ### DI / IoC container ###

 DI container (a.k.a IoC Container) is a key feature of the dependency injection implementation.
-The container creates an object of the specified class and then automatically injects all the dependency objects through a class constructor, property, field or method at runtime.
+The container creates an object of the specified type and then automatically injects all the dependency objects through a constructor, property, field or method at runtime.
 This is done automatically by the DI (IoC) container so that you don’t have to create and manage these dependency objects manually.

 ```csharp
 using EasyJection;